Emotional Support Animal Laws - Policies Governing the ESAs

 Federal Laws about ESA - FHA and ACCA

 Both the federal and civil laws protect the rights of the people having mental and physical limitations and conditions.
-As per these laws, it is prohibited to deny suitable accommodation or any other facility to a disabled person.
+As per these emotional support animal laws, it is prohibited to deny suitable accommodation or any other facility to a disabled person.

 There are mainly two laws that govern them and the new ESA owners must know about them before getting their ESA.